South Africa Wine Country Getaway: Where to Stay, Sip Wine, and Dine

 We wanted to do wine tastings in both, so we actually crafted our own self-guided wine tour using Uber.
 Yes, Uber!

 It can be done and allows for incredible flexibility if you plan it right.
-All details are in the article below.

 If you prefer a guided tour with a wine expert, the highly-rated company Wine Flies offers a fantastic group wine tour.